- Adult females look very different than males (#22)

-- Females fully pink with white underbelly
+- Adult females are fully pink with white underbelly

-- Females smaller than males
+- Adult females are smaller than males

 - Can grow to be 3 feet long and weigh 35 pounds